hjacobs/kubernetes-failure-stories/README.md

 # Disclaimer

 Please note that the purpose of this repository is to not denote that Kubernetes is bad and you should just stay away from it.
 The idea is to help you learn from these postmortems and mistakes of others and to not repeat them.
-Similar to this repository, there could have been a list of "Encryption Failure Stories" but that doesn't mean we shouldn't encrypting things – so don't use this repository as an excuse to stay away from Kubernetes.
+Similar to this repository, there could have been a list of "Encryption Failure Stories" but that doesn't mean we shouldn't be encrypting things – so don't use this repository as an excuse to stay away from Kubernetes.

 # Contributing